fraca/merge_snp/README.md

 ##select_SNPs.sh

-create folder with the SNPs tab for each population analysed with Snape and VarScan.
+Create folder with the SNPs tab for each population analysed with Snape and VarScan.

 ##merge_SNPs.sh